plblum/jivs/planning/ModelRules Design Overview.md

 These are not the same thing as pre-save validation.

-They should be treated as their own phase and often produce `ExternalIssueFound` results for the client.
+They should be treated as their own phase and often produce External `IssueFound` results for the client.

 ---